2025-26 Ski Season Progress Report

 during the holidays.
 The Whistler alpine base is 6+ feet deep and the top Peak and Glacier lifts finally opened just before Christmas.

-Oregon remains marginal with base depths of barely 2 feet, worst early season since 1976-77.
+Oregon remained marginal at New Year's with base depths of barely 2 feet, worst early season since 1976-77.
+Average 3 feet of snow

+fell in early January, improving all areas but base depths south of I-90 are only about 3 feet and Bachelor's Summit has not opened.

 |